Islamic Studies Program

 • Ethics in the modern world

-• Ethical worldview in Muslim life
+• Ethical worldview in the life of Muslims

 Sundays: 8:00 - 10:00 AM